 The Cycle of Life and Death of the People Who Follow God

 But there are service-doers who are unable to serve until the very end; during their service, there are those who give up halfway and forsake God, there are those who do many bad things, and even those who cause tremendous harm and do tremendous damage to God’s work, there are even service-doers who curse God, and so on—and what do these irremediable consequences mean?
 Any such evil acts will mean the termination of their service.
-Which is to say, because your conduct during your service has been too poor, because you have overstepped yourself, when God sees that your service is not up to snuff He will strip you of your eligibility to serve, He will not let you serve, He will remove you from before His eyes, and from the house of God.
+Because your conduct during your service has been too poor, because you have overstepped yourself, when God sees that your service is not up to snuff He will strip you of your eligibility to serve, He will not let you serve, He will remove you from before His eyes, and from the house of God.
 Is it not that you don’t want to serve?
 Do you not always wish to do evil?
 Are you not always unfaithful?
 Well then, there’s an easy solution: You’ll be stripped of your eligibility to serve.
-To God, stripping a service-doer of their eligibility to serve means that this service-doer’s end has been proclaimed, and so, they will no longer be eligible to serve God, God has no further need of their service, and no matter what nice things they say these words will be in vain.
+To God, stripping a service-doer of their eligibility to serve means that this service-doer’s end has been proclaimed, and they will no longer be eligible to serve God, God has no further need of their service, and no matter what nice things they say these words will be in vain.
 When things have gotten to this point, this situation will have become irremediable; service-doers such as this will have no way back.
 And how does God deal with service-doers such as this?
 Does He merely stop them from serving?
 No. Does He merely prevent them from remaining?
 Or does He put them to one side, and wait for them to turn around?
 He does not.
 God is not so loving of the service-doers, truly.
-And so if a person has this kind of attitude in their service to God, God will, as a result of this attitude, strip them of their eligibility to serve, and will once more throw them back among the unbelievers.
+If a person has this kind of attitude in their service to God, God will, as a result of this attitude, strip them of their eligibility to serve, and will once more throw them back among the unbelievers.
 And what is the fate of a service-doer who has been thrown back among the unbelievers?
 It is the same as that of the unbelievers: being reincarnated as an animal and receiving the unbelievers’ punishment in the spiritual world.
 And God won’t take a personal interest in their punishment, for they no longer have any relevance to God’s work.
-This is not only the end of their life of faith in God, but also the end of their own fate, the proclamation of their fate, and so if service-doers serve poorly, they will have to bear the consequences themselves.
+This is not only the end of their life of, but also the end of their own fate, the proclamation of their fate.
+So if service-doers serve poorly, they will have to bear the consequences themselves.
 If a service-doer is incapable of serving to the very end, or is stripped of their eligibility to serve midway, then they will be thrown among the unbelievers—and if they are thrown among the unbelievers they will be dealt with in the same way as livestock, in the same way as people without intellect or rationality.
 When I put it like that, you understand, yes?